Option 1: Pinch Pot method

 - Let air dry or bake dry depending on the type of clay you are using.

-- Use acrylic paint to decorate the bowl however you like or leave it
+- Use acrylic paint to decorate the pot however you like or leave it natural

 - Let dry